 Dunlap Bennett & Ludwig Advise Geospatial Tech Firm Element 84 In Its Acquisition of Azavea Inc.

-“This was a sensational transaction for both companies that will not only position them for future growth but new customers and software innovation,” said Thomas Dunlap, the DLB partner who jointly led Element 84’s legal team along with partners Wright Lewis and Tamara Dunlap, assisted by Susan Ray and Linda Swint.
+“This was a sensational transaction for both companies that will not only position them for future growth but new customers and software innovation,” said Wright Lewis, the DLB partner who jointly led Element 84’s legal team along with partners Thomas Dunlap and Tamara Dunlap, assisted by Susan Ray and Linda Swint.
 “We were honored to be entrusted with this responsibility.”

 Element 84, a woman-owned company based in Alexandria-VA, will now have more than 100 employees.
 It is a leading provider of processing, visualization, and analysis of geospatial and Earth observation data for customers that include NASA and a host of commercial, state, and Federal agencies.
 Azavea, which is based in Philadelphia, is a cloud-native geospatial software engineering, machine learning, data analysis, project management, and UX design company.